 In its final publication of SP 800-63-3 Digital Identity Guidelines NIST softened its position on OTP over SMS, moving away from “deprecated” to “restricted” citing the same security concerns.

 Five years later, OTP over SMS is still in use, and still vulnerable.
 Why?

 Why have companies not moved faster on upgrading their authentication methods?
 In many cases it is because with extra security comes extra friction, and for mobile users friction is the leading reason users switch services.
-However with the recent account takeover breach at Coinbase that leveraged the vulnerability in OTP over SMS, the priority for implementing stronger authentication has become an imperative.
+However, with the recent account takeover breach at Coinbase that leveraged the vulnerability in OTP over SMS, the priority for implementing stronger authentication has become imperative.

 There is however good news on the authentication front, in that new options are available that have zero friction for the user and high friction for fraudsters.
 Incognia is one of these new options that offer zero-factor authentication using location behavior and device intelligence to create a digital identity for mobile users that requires no action by the users.
 Unlike static credentials that can be stolen, Incognia’s digital identity is dynamic and constantly changing, making it extremely difficult for fraudsters to mimic or fake.

 Kudos to Joseph Cox for his research and article on the use of bots to steal OTP codes.
 With this public exposure of the use of bots, it’s definitely time for the security industry to move on from OTP over SMS.